workarea-commerce/workarea/docs/source/articles/orders.html.md

 Workarea applications facilitate <dfn>orders</dfn>: transactions between consumers and retailers.
 Due to their complexity, orders are enabled by and recorded across many models within the Workarea platform.
 More specifically, various models within the `Order`, `Shipping`, `Payment`, `Pricing`, `Inventory`, and `Fulfillment` modules enable and record these transactions.

-However, at the core of each of these transaction is an `Order` model.
+However, at the core of each of these transactions is an `Order` model.
 The order model uniquely identifies the transaction, and using its `id`, you can join the various models, providing a complete record of the transaction.

 ## Seeding Order Data